Last Updated on September 19, 2022 by Quantified Trading

 What is a covered call?

-A covered call is when you own the underlying instrument, most likely a stock, and then you issue calls on the same amount of stocks you own (or parts of your ownership).
+You might be a beginner, and hence we start by explaining that a covered call is when you own the underlying instrument, most likely a stock, and then you issue calls on the same amount of stocks you own (or parts of your ownership).
 Let’s make an example of a covered call:

 Let’s assume you own 100 shares in Microsft (MSFT).
 It’s trading at 300 and you want to issue calls three months into the future with a strike price at 320.
 To calculate the price of an option is a bit complicated and not the scope of this article, but let’s say you receive 10 USD per share, in total 1 000 USD.
 In practice, what does this mean?